Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$

 When $\alpha$ is sufficiently large (for example, $\mbox{deg}(\alpha)\geq \dim X$), $\alpha$-stable pairs are precisely stable pairs in the sense of Pandharipande-Thomas \cite{pt}.
 Moreover, when $X$ is $\PP^2$, we have the following.

-\begin{prop}[{\cite[\S 4.4]{mhe}, \cite[Corollary 5.12]{lepot2}, \cite[Proposition B.8]{PT}}] \\ If $\alpha$ is sufficiently large, then $\bM^{\alpha:=\infty}(d,\chi)$ is isomorphic to the relative Hilbert scheme of points on the universal degree $d$ curve.
-Moreover, the latter space is an \emph{irreducible normal} variety. \end{prop} Here, the number of points on the relative Hilbert scheme is given by We will denote by $\bB(d,n)$ the relative Hilbert scheme of $n$ points on the universal degree $d$ curve.
+\begin{prop}[{\cite[\S 4.4]{mhe}, \cite[Proposition B.8]{PT}}] \\ If $\alpha$ is sufficiently large, then $\bM^{\alpha:=\infty}(d,\chi)$ is isomorphic to the relative Hilbert scheme of points on the universal degree $d$ curve.
+Moreover, it is an \emph{irreducible normal} variety. \end{prop} Here, the number of points on the relative Hilbert scheme is given by We will denote by $\bB(d,n)$ the relative Hilbert scheme of $n$ points on the universal degree $d$ curve.

-At the other extreme when $\alpha$ is sufficiently small, the moduli space has a natural forgetting morphism into the moduli space of semistable sheaves, so called the \emph{Simpson space} \cite{simp}.
+At the other extreme when $\alpha$ is sufficiently small, the moduli space has a natural forgetful morphism into the moduli space of semistable sheaves, so called the \emph{Simpson space} \cite{simp}.
 We denote by $\bM(d,\chi)$ the moduli space of semistable sheaves on $\PP^2$ with Hilbert polynomial $dm+\chi$.
 Sometimes, we identify the space $\bM(d,\chi)$ with the moduli space of pairs with a zero section. \begin{prop} If $\alpha$ is sufficiently small (denoted by $\alpha=0^+$), there is a natural morphism

-which associates the $0^+$-stable pair $(s,F)$ to the sheaf $F$. \end{prop} When $\chi=1$, a general stable sheaf has a unique section up to a scalar multiplication, the moduli spaces $\bM^{\alpha}(d,1)$ and $\bM(d,1)$ are birational.
+which associates to the $0^+$-stable pair $(s,F)$ the sheaf $F$. \end{prop} When $\chi=1$, a general stable sheaf has a unique section up to a scalar multiplication.
+So, the moduli spaces $\bM^{\alpha}(d,1)$ and $\bM(d,1)$ are birational.
 Now we state the main problem of this paper.

 \textbf{Problem:} Compare the moduli spaces $\bM^{\alpha}(d,1)$ and $\bM(d,1)$ by using birational morphisms and compute the cohomology group of $\bM(d,1)$.